QuantEcon/lecture-python-intro/lectures/commod_price.md

 The figure shows surprisingly large movements in the price of cotton.

+What causes these movements?

-In general, prices depend on the choices and actions of suppliers, consumers and speculators.
+In general, prices depend on the choices and actions of

+1. suppliers,
+2. consumers, and
+3. speculators.

-Our focus will be on the interaction between these parties, viewed through the lens of the standard competitive storage model
+Our focus will be on the interaction between these parties.

+We will connect them together in a dynamic model of supply and demand, called the *competitive storage model*.

 This model was developed by {cite}`samuelson1971stochastic`,